'000048656c6c6f'

 And here’s a StackOverflow posting by the RadixDLT dev who created the scheme:

 Thanks, I will have a look at your link soon.
-Btw do you know which Java file also implement this encrypt/decrypt in the GitHub - radixdlt/radixdlt: Radix monorepo Java implementation?
+Btw do you know which Java file also implement this encrypt/decrypt in the GitHub - radixdlt/olympia-node: Radix monorepo Java implementation?

-I couldn’t find a Java implementation in the GitHub - radixdlt/radixdlt: Radix monorepo unfortunately.
+I couldn’t find a Java implementation in the GitHub - radixdlt/olympia-node: Radix monorepo unfortunately.
 It looks like there is only a Typescript implementation.

 The good news is that I have figured out how to get decryption working with Python :raised_hands: